Anantbhrd/Anantbhrd/README.md

 # 💫 About Me:
 Hi, I'm Anant Bhardwaj

-🎓 19-year-old B.Tech ECE student
+🎓 19-year-old B.Tech ECE student\
-🧠 Currently learning C , C++ , JAVA Alongside Python
+🧠 Currently learning C , C++ , JAVA Alongside Python\
 ⚡ Exploring Arduino Coding , Matlab

 🚀 I'm passionate about building a strong foundation in Electronics and Build Exciting Projects Daily.
 Alongside, I’ve also worked as a freelance YouTube Video Editor, which helped me develop creativity.

 Skills:

-Languages: C, C++ , Java and Python
+Languages: C, C++ , Java and Python\
-Creative Tools: Adobe Premiere Pro
+Creative Tools: Adobe Premiere Pro\
 Current Focus:

-Mastering Electronics
+Mastering Electronics\
-Learn More about sensors and there working and how can i combine them and build something thats actually usefull Fun Fact: I like to Overthing too much.<br>
+Learn More about sensors and there working and how can i combine them and build something thats actually usefull\
+Fun Fact: I like to Overthing too much\.<br>

 ## 🌐 Socials: